 "A highly accessible and valuable account of the German-Russian relationship.
 Well researched and enhanced by interviews with leading participants, this book's ability to bring order to the complexities of a history marked by so much tragedy and so much potential will be appreciated by students and scholars alike."--James M. Goldgeier, Slavic Review

 Table of Contents

-Another Princeton book authored or coauthored by Angela Stent:
+Other Princeton books authored or coauthored by Angela E. Stent: